unicode-org/message-format-wg/exploration/number-selection.md

 ### Operands

-The operand of a number function is either a literal that matches the `number-literal` production in the [ABNF](/main/spec/message.abnf) and which is parsed by the implementation into a number; or an implementation-defined numeric type.
+The _operand_ of a number function is either an implementation-defined numeric type or a literal that matches the `number-literal` production in the [ABNF](/main/spec/message.abnf).
+All other values produce a _Selection Error_ when evaluated for selection or a _Formatting Error_ when attempting to format the value.

 > For example, in Java, any subclass of `java.lang.Number` plus the primitive
 > types (`byte`, `short`, `int`, `long`, `float`, `double`, etc.)